ambimorph/protagonist/README.rst

 Unique identifiers
 ------------------

-For unique file identification, Protagonist will use the BLAKE2 hash of the contents at the time of tagging, with the same file extension as the original file.
+For unique file identification, Protagonist uses the (20 byte) BLAKE2 hash of the contents at the time of tagging, with the same file extension as the original file.
 The potential advantages of content-based hashing are:

 * Recovery from file movement.